DannyDainton/post-con-2019-workshop/README.md

 #### Example Seven

 This final example is a basic introduction to Schema validations, this is a workshop in itself but if done correctly these validations can cover many of the individual test scenarios, all at the same time.
-Postman comes with the built-in [Ajv](https://github.com/epoberezkin/ajv) module with allows you do some very complex checks on the data being returned in the response.
+Postman comes with the built-in [Ajv](https://github.com/epoberezkin/ajv) module which allows you to do some very complex checks on the data being returned in the response.

 ```javascript
 var Ajv = require('ajv'),